Adaptive Decoding Mechanisms for UAV-enabled Double-Uplink Coordinated NOMA: System Model

 \subsection{Ground-to-Ground (G2G) Channel Model}

-We assume that $\centeruser$ is located in a dense urban area (DUA) and within some distance of $\fusioncenter$.
+We assume that $\centeruser$ is located within some distance of $\fusioncenter$.
 In other words, the line-of-sight (LoS) links between $\centeruser$ and $\fusioncenter$ can be impacted by shadowing, such as being obscured by buildings.
-In this paper, we assume the channel between $\centeruser$ and $\fusioncenter$ follows the shadowed Rician fading model, where the probability density function (PDF) of $g_{\centeruser\fusioncenter}^2$ is given by \cite{ChunTWC2017}
+In this paper, we assume the channel between $\centeruser$ and $\fusioncenter$ follows the shadowed Rician fading model, where the probability density function (PDF) of $g_{\centeruser\fusioncenter}^2$ is obtained as \cite{EspinosaGLOBECOM2019}